All County public schools

 HCPSS is going green by using molded-fiber (similar to cardboard) lunch trays.
-These trays are better for the environment, better for health and can be recycled if they are clean!
+These trays are better for the environment and better for health!
 The trays are certified biodegradable and are intended to be composted, but most of the schools do not have the ability to do so.
-Since they are similar to cardboard, they can be recycled in the blue bins at school if they are clean.
+Since they are similar to cardboard, they can be recycled in the blue bins at school IF they are clean.
 What's clean?
 No food, condiments, grease or other stains.
 Why?
 Similar to pizza boxes, once grease and food are absorbed into the fiber tray, its very hard to get back out.
 Here's a flier and poster.

 White lids on recycling containers say "Cans Only"...Why?

 The schools use single-stream recycling, where all recyclables (paper, cardboard, plastic, cans and glass) go together in the same bin.
 It's just like the students have at home!
 A memo was sent to custodial staff to modify the lids so they are less confusing.
 If your lids still say "Cans Only", please consult your custodial staff to make the necessary adjustment to avoid confusion.

 My students and staff need help with recycling.
 What can we do?

 Contact the County Recycling Division for help!
 We're happy to provide guidance to help make recycling easier and more successful.
 The school may need better container placement or increased signage and labeling.
 Recycling coordinators can also provide presentations to educate the faculty and students.
 We offer assembly style presentations, grade-by-grade presentations and short 5-minute cafeteria presentations to get the students thinking about what they have in their lunches that can be recycled everyday.
 The most efficient setup would be 2 assembly-style presentations with follow-up lunchroom presentations to jump start the recycling program and get everyone on board.
 Contact firstname.lastname@example.org to schedule.